You are here

 IRB Exempt Review Process

 The IRB review of an exempt application is limited in scope to the information necessary to determine if the proposed exemption applies.
 It does not review informed consent documentation or recruitment materials for proposed exempt studies.
+A suggested template for a brief protocol for use in exempt applications can be found here.
 Exemptions may be granted by the IRB Chair, expedited reviewers, or (in most cases) qualified IRB staff members.

 Projects receiving an exempt determination are not subject to the Continuing Review process.
 Amendments are required only if the changes to the project would alter the exemption criteria.
 An exempt determination does not lessen the researcher's ethical obligations to subjects as articulated in the Belmont Report or to the codes of conduct for specific disciplines.